Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Implementation of our method

-The embedded mesh is the final design we would like to obtain.
+Now, we would like to find an embedding $\{v_i\in \R^3\}$ of the mesh which realises the metric $\{l_{ij}\}$ obtained in the previous step while a subset $\mathcal{V}_{\text{fix}}$ of vertices (typically, the boundary vertices) have the user-specified coordinates $\bar{v}_i$.
 The problem is similar to the classical multi-dimensional scaling (MDS)~\cite{Mead1992} in which an embedding of finite points with a specified distance matrix is sought for.
-Our embedding problem can be thought of as a generalisation of MDS to graphs where only a subset of pairs have specified distances.
-This is a type of \emph{graph embedding} problem~\cite{cai2018}.
-What is peculiar to our case is the fact that a uniform scaling will not change the Gaussian curvatures at the vertices.
+Our embedding problem can be thought of as a generalisation of MDS to graphs where only a subset of pairs have specified distances. {For a triangular mesh, there is a sophisticated method proposed in \cite{Chern}, where an isometric immersion of a triangular mesh with prescribed edge lengths is obtained.
+This method optimises the orientation of each triangle represented by a unit quaternion, and hence, it is difficult to incorporate constraints defined with vertex positions such as the boundary condition.
+Since the boundary constraints is important for our purpose, we rely on a straightforward algorithm which takes the vertex position directly as its optimisation variable.
+More precisely, we formulate it as a type of \emph{graph embedding} problem~\cite{cai2018}. } What is peculiar to our case is the fact that a uniform scaling will not change the Gaussian curvatures at the vertices.
 Hence, we introduce a scaling factor $\beta>0$ and solve the following non-linear least-squares problem\footnote{When $\mathcal{V}_{\text{fix}}=\emptyset$, we set $\beta=1$ and do not optimise $\beta$ to avoid the degenerate solution of $\beta=0$ and $v_i=v_j$ for all $i,j\in\mathcal{V}$}:

 where $\lambda_v\ge 0$ is a hyper-parameter controlling the trade-off between conformity of the Gaussian curvature and the boundary coordinates.
 Other constraints can be easily incorporated by adding penalty terms to \eqref{Eq:opt1}.
 For example, to enforce the convexity at internal vertices, we add the following term with a hyper-parameter $\lambda_c\ge 0$